scramjetorg/scramjet/docs/data-stream.md

 ### dataStream.tee(func) ⇒ [<code>DataStream</code>](#DataStream)
 Duplicate the stream

-Creates a duplicate stream instance and pases it to the callback.
+Creates a duplicate stream instance and passes it to the callback.

 **Kind**: instance method of [<code>DataStream</code>](#DataStream)
 **Returns**: [<code>DataStream</code>](#DataStream) - self